Kapil Sharma’s Show In Danger! Sunil Grover Will Soon Return With A New Show As Dr Mashoor Gulati!

 On the other hand, Kapil has not given up hope and still wants Sunil back on his show.
 Now that Sunil is having another show in hand, there is no possibility of him returning to The Kapil Sharma Show.

-Kapil has been shooting for his show and the ratings on the TRP chart is fluctuating every week!
+Kapil has been shooting for his show and the ratings on the TRP chart have been fluctuating every week!
 Recently, he was hospitalised as he complained of uneasiness.
-Apparently, this was because of back to back shooting!
+Apparently, this was because of back-to-back shooting!

 As we revealed earlier, Sunil is having the time of his life in Prague.
 He has been sharing a few live videos on Facebook, and also a couple of pictures on Instagram.
 Apparently, Sunil will be performing along with Sugandha Mishra in Prague.